maarjl/CNV_OQS/README.md

 #### Methylation metric

 Methylation (MET) metric is calculated analogously to GE metric and is a measure of overall methylation intensity deviation of a potential CNV carrier compared to general copy-neutral population.
 The required input includes the pCNV table and methylation IDAT files from Illumina Human Methylation 450k array.
-Additionally, a table with CpG site locations (`example/cpg_locations.tsv`) is required, containing columns `Name`, `Chromosome` and `Position`.
+Additionally, a table with CpG site locations is required, containing columns `ID`, `Chromosome` and `Position`.

 ##### Methylation data preparations

-We require a two-column table (`samples_idat.tbl`) of samples containing sample names and path to its IDAT files:
+We require a two-column table (`--samples samples_idat.tbl`) of samples containing sample names and path to its IDAT files:

 ~~~
 Sample_Name	Path